marinho/raminel-recipe/README.txt

 Description
 ===========

+"raminelrecipe" extends "djangorecipe" to change it's way to find project's settings module and others customizations for Raminel ERP deploy.

 This buildout recipe can be used to create a setup for Django.
 It will automatically download Django and install it in the buildout's sandbox.
 You can use either a release version of Django or a